selendra/selendra-wiki/selendra-wiki/translated_docs/es-ES/learn-proxies.md

 ### Another way to create Proxies

-There is another way you can set up a proxy on Polkadot-JS UI.
+There is another way you can set up a proxy on Selendra-Portal UI.
 Go to "Accounts" in the navigation and then click the "Accounts" button.
 For each of the accounts you have on this page, the three SEL button will let you create a proxy by using "Add proxy".
 This will open up a pop up onto your screen where you will be able to select the type of proxy for that specific account.

 ![proxy generation part 2](assets/polkadot_add_another_proxy.png)